yury-lysogorskiy/lammps/doc/src/python.rst

 Later execution can be triggered in one of two ways.
 One is to use the python command again with its *invoke* keyword.
-The other is to trigger the evaluation of a python-style, equal-style, or atom-style variable.
+The other is to trigger the evaluation of a python-style, equal-style, vector-style, or atom-style variable.
 A python-style variable invokes its associated Python function; its return value becomes the value of the python-style variable.
-Equal- and atom-style variables can use a Python function wrapper in their formulas which encodes the Python function name, and specifies arguments to pass to the function.
+Equal-, vector-, and atom-style variables can use a Python function wrapper in their formulas which encodes the Python function name, and specifies arguments to pass to the function.

-Note python-style, equal-style, and atom-style variables can be used in many different ways within LAMMPS.
+Note that python-style, equal-style, vectir-style, and atom-style variables can be used in many different ways within LAMMPS.
 They can be evaulated directly in an input script, effectively replacing the variable with its value.
 Or they can be passed to various commands as arguments, so that the variable is evaluated multiple times during a simulation run.
 See the :doc:`variable <variable>` command doc page for more details on variable styles which enable Python function evaluation.

 The Python code for the function can be included directly in the input script or in a separate Python file.
 The function can be standard